analytics-ak/funnel-drop-analysis/README.md

 <br>

 ## Author: Ashish Kumar Dongre — Senior Data Analyst
-I love working with data and finding simple insights that help businesses grow. [cite_start]Skilled in **Python, SQL, Power BI, and Excel**, and experienced in turning raw data into clear, useful reports. [cite: 127, 128]
+I love working with data and finding simple insights that help businesses grow.
+Skilled in **Python, SQL, Power BI, and Excel**, and experienced in turning raw data into clear, useful reports.